Andycipation/scramble-buddy/README.md

-# ScrambleBot
+# ScrambleBuddy
-Discord bot for generating Rubik's Cube scrambles.
+A Discord bot for generating Rubik's Cube scrambles and timing solves.

-## To-do
-- add more features, e.g. more detailed stats
-- clean up the code!